BIGJRA/BIGJRA.github.io/rejuv.md

 *Escape Rope* $550

-That’s all for this area for now, so head back to the central square.
+That's all for this area for now, so head back to the central square.
 Head straight west from here into the residential district.

 ## Residential District 1st Visit